sainamercy/phase-1-week-2-code-challenge/README.md

 ## Description

-This is an animals voting application
+This is an animals voting application.

 # Author